-I use to love these little tea breads when I was a child and I still love them today.
-I buy them often in Russian grocery store near us, but always had a desire to bake them myself.
+I use to love these little tea bread when I was a child and I still love them today.
+I buy them often in a Russian grocery store near by but always had a desire to bake them myself.
 Sushki are slightly sweet crunchy round pastries/cookies which are served with tea or eaten as a snack.
 They look like mini bagels but they are very dry and crispy.
-They are fun to make, actually our whole family was making them - that is why our sushki look all different-)) It's ok, we had some good time.
+They are fun to make, actually, our whole family was making them – that is why our sushki look all different-)) It’s ok, we had some good time.
 I like them with poppy seeds, but you can make them plain or top them with sesame seeds as well.

 For more Russian recipes, visit the Russian Cuisine page.